muhammad-haroon-001/muhammad-haroon-001/README.md

 I am a back-end engineer with 3 years of industry experience.
 During this time, I have worked on several projects using Laravel  and built websites , CRMS & ERP's.

 My experience is in these technologies has allowed me to develop a strong understanding of back-end development principles and best practices.
-I have experience with HTML5, CSS3, Tailwind CSS, Bootstrap, JavaScript, jQuery, PHP, Laravel, MySQL , API Development , React & Wordpress Basics
+I have experience with HTML5, CSS3, Tailwind CSS, Bootstrap, JavaScript, jQuery, PHP, Laravel, React.js, Next.js, MySQL , Postgresql ,MonogoDB , AAPI, Linux, Cloudways, Hetzner, hpanel, cpanel, Cloud servers, Apache , Nigix

 In addition to my technical skills, I have excellent problem-solving abilities, attention to detail, and a strong commitment to delivering high-quality work.
 I am passionate about back-end development and am constantly learning and staying up-to-date with the latest industry trends and technologies.